Who is eligible for financial aid?

 - As of today, you are in legal guardianship as determined by a court in your state of legal residence.
 A copy of a court’s decision must be provided.

-- At any time on or after July 1, 2010, your high school or school district homeless liaison determined that you were an unaccompanied youth who was homeless.
+- Your high school or school district homeless liaison determined that you were an unaccompanied youth who was homeless.

-- At any time on or after July 1, 2010, the director of an emergency shelter program funded by the U.S. Department of Housing and Urban Development determined that you were an unaccompanied youth who was homeless.
+- The director of an emergency shelter program funded by the U.S. Department of Housing and Urban Development determined that you were an unaccompanied youth who was homeless.

-- At any time on or after July 1, 2010, the director of a runaway or homeless youth basic center or transitional living program determined that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless.
+- The director of a runaway or homeless youth basic center or transitional living program determined that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless.

 If you cannot answer yes to any of the above questions, then you are considered dependent and must report your parent’s information on the FAFSA.